zach-morris/argdb_scraper/README.md

 	'use_converted_files':True, #Use the converted version of the file if it already exists 'common_platforms':['Nintendo Entertainment System'], #A common name for the platform your scraping }
-output_settings = {	'type':'IAGL', #Dat type to output.
+output_settings = {'type':'IAGL', #Dat type to output.
 This is currently the only option.
 ARGDB will be added later
 	'output_filename':'NES_Example', #Filename to output
 	'header_name': 'Nintendo Entertainment System', #IAGL header will be populated with this 'save_output':True, #Simple trigger to turn on and of file saving after parsing